 How To Make Brie Mac And Cheese

 As I said above, making restaurant-quality brie mac and cheese is incredibly simple and takes just a few steps.
+This is perfect for after work or school, kids love it, adults think it is “fancy” and anyone you entertain is going to be thrilled to eat this.

 As fast as you can boil your pasta water is as fast as you can have this meal on the table!